 The business model of Indeed is based on charging employers for additional features that grant them increased visibility.
-The company makes money from employers placing ads or buying sponsored posts on their platform, access to a database of resumes, or launching so-called hiring events.
+Indeed makes money from pay-per-click advertising, subscription fees, banner ads, as well as hiring events.

 Founded in 2004 by two experienced American entrepreneurs, the business model of Indeed has proven to be a huge success.
 By 2008, the company has become America’s most visited job site.
 In 2012, Indeed was acquired by $1 billion by Japanese conglomerate Recruit Holdings.

 How Does Indeed Work?